Dan Kelly (ice hockey): Playing career

 Kelly was drafted by the Kitchener Rangers in the third round of the 2005 Ontario Hockey League draft.
-He was named captain midway through the 2008-09 season.
+He was named captain midway through the 2008–09 season.

 On May 19, 2010, Kelly was signed by the New Jersey Devils as a free agent.
 On August 30, 2014, Kelly was re-signed to a two-year, two-way $1.1 million contract with the Devils.
 On May 12, 2016, Kelly was assessed a ten-game suspension by the American Hockey League for an illegal check to the head of Toronto Marlies forward Andreas Johnson during a playoff game.

 Kelly spent the duration of his six-year tenure within the Devils organization, with AHL affiliate, the Albany Devils.
 On July 11, 2016, having left the New Jersey Devils as a free agent, Kelly agreed to a one-year, two-way contract with the San Jose Sharks.
 After retiring from hockey following the 2016–17 season, Kelly joined the Kitchener Dutchmen as a coach.

 Officiating career

 Prior to the start of the 2019–20 NHL season, Kelly signed an officiating deal with the National Hockey League.
+He made his debut on January 28, 2021, at the Prudential Center for a game between the Philadelphia Flyers and the New Jersey Devils.
+He was joined by linesman Devin Berg, and referees Frederick L'Ecuyer and Pierre Lambert.